VulcanJS/vulcan-npm/CONTRIBUTE.md

 If your import are correct and you still have this issue, this also seems to unexpectedly affect "@vulcanjs/mongo/client" (client entrypoint) as well.
 In this case, set a false webpack alias for the faulty package (see react-hooks for instance)

+## Package self-referencing or leaking server code

+If `build:types` refuses to overwrite a file, you might have wrongly imported "dist" in your code ; have a package that references itself ; or leak some server code in a shared package.

 ### Forgetting to include tests and stories in tsconfig.json